Auckland PSITM Institute

 *for Stonewalling: provide self soothing, stay emotionally connected and give the listener nonverbal cues of your attention.

 7. Attraction is more related to what's in the emotional bank account than to physical appearance.
-When loss of attraction or change in physical appearance is used as an excuse for divorce or constant criticisms, it is more indicative that the person doing the criticizing is having self esteem or identity issues.
-These emotional problem may require individual or couples treatment, but it is not physical changes that are at the heart of the deterioration of a marriage.
+When loss of attraction or change in physical appearance is used as an excuse for divorce or constant criticisms, it is more indicative that the person doing the criticising is having self esteem or identity issues.
+Although these problems may require individual or couples treatment, it is not physical changes that are at the heart of the deterioration of a marriage.

-9. As a specialist in eating and body image issues I have worked with many couples who were dealing with changes in one partner's body size - I have seen couples break up when there was no perceptible physical change and other couples thrive through considerable physical changes.
+9. As a specialist in eating and body image issues I have worked with many couples who were dealing with changes in one partner's body size.
+I have seen some couples break up when there was no perceptible physical change and other couples thrive through considerable physical changes.
 When there is a wealth of positive regard in the relationship, physical attraction tends to follow that regard.
-It is unfortunately common (and culturally endorsed) for men with eating problems to project their body image insecurities onto their female partners.
+It is unfortunately common for someone with an eating problem to project their body image insecurities onto a partner.
 This can be true for certain same sex couples too- one partner "absorbs" the bad body feelings and the other projects them.
 When this is the case it is important for each member of the couple or family to work separately on his or her eating problem and put a special effort into being loving and respectful of the partner's food and body boundaries.
-It is not easy to go against the cultural dictate of thinness for everyone, but a family can work together to develop a culture of love and respect for differences that will ultimately solve way more problems than the temporary (for usually it is no more than that) weight loss of one or more of its members.
+It is not easy to go against the cultural dictate of thinness for everyone, but a family can work together to develop a culture of love and respect for differences that will ultimately solve way more problems than the temporary (for usually it is no more than that) weight gain or loss of one or more of its members.

 10. There are many ways for couples to share power and responsibility that do not necessarily correspond to absolute equality in all areas.
 What is more important is that each partner have equal influence on the other.
-Gottman uses Weiss'2 term to describe this ability: "positive sentiment override" (PSO).
-What he means by this is that partners feel trusting enough of one another to allow each other's suggestions and complaints to be heard non-defensively.
+Weiss'2 coined the term: "positive sentiment override" (PSO) to describe this ability.
+He coined the term "negative sentiment override" (NSO) for the opposite.
+What this means is that when partners feel trusting of one another, they tend to hear each other's suggestions and complaints non-defensively.
 There doesn't have to be agreement on the issue, just willingness to talk about the differences.
-This can even be done lovingly, as Gottman1 shows in this quote from his book of a couple in his laboratory on page 99:
+Statements judged neutral or negative by observers can be interpreted positively by a partner with a couples history of respectful conflict (PSO) just as statements judged neutral or positive by observers can be interpreted as negative by a partner with a couples history disrespectful conflict (NSO) as in the following examples.

 In summary, this does not mean that a couple in trouble can just start being loving and affectionate during their arguments.
 It takes work and often professional intervention to get out of negative cycles.
 Repeating affirmations that have no meaningful basis is not the solution either.
 Genuine positive regard, if not already deeply embedded in the marriage, can only emerge once the relationship is made emotionally safe for both partners.